Developing & Selecting your Research Question or Thesis

 - Research is a process.
 As you work to develop your thesis statement you may find you need to broader or narrow your topic.
 This is normal.

-Exploring Your Topic
+Steps to Exploring Your Topic

-- Wikipedia is an important research tool.
+- Wikipedia is/is not a reliable research tool.

 - Use these keywords and phrases to explore ScholarOneSearch and the various databases here at Snell Library.